TrafficDriven/ml-deployer/README.md

 * Test the version.yml workflow fully by using a commit containing [bugfix] or [feature].
 * The cd.yml workflow can be tested manually by deploying the testing branch to dev.
 * Merge the dev branch into the main branch.
-* Create a new tag for the new commit into the main branch.